DLR-RM/stable-baselines3/docs/guide/sb3_contrib.rst

 Example
 -------

-SB3-Contrib follows SB3 interface and folder structure.
+SB3-Contrib follows the SB3 API and folder structure.
 So, if you are familiar with SB3, using SB3-Contrib should be easy too.

 Here is an example of training a Quantile Regression DQN (QR-DQN) agent on the CartPole environment.